cooperaterrill/cooperaterrill/README.md

-- 👋 Hi, I’m @cooperaterrill
+- 👋 Hi, I’m @cooperaterrill (You can call me Cooper or Coop)
-- 👀 I’m interested in Data Science, Actuarial Science, and Mathematics
+- 👀 I’m interested in Data Science, Cybersecurity, and Mathematics
 - 🌱 I’m currently learning Python and Java
-- 💞️ I’m looking to collaborate on statistical analysis
+- 💞️ I’m looking to collaborate on cybersecurity
 - 📫 How to reach me: cooperaterrill@gmail.com

 <!---